pgrange/bash_unit/README.md

 2. write test functions.
 Their name have to be prefixed by *test*
 3. call *run_test_suite* function

+If you write a **setup** function, this function will be executed before each test is run.

 See [test/test_sh_test.sh](test/test_sh_test.sh) for an exemple.

 # Test functions